MekhG/Car-Price-Analysis-/README.md

 4. Created bubble chart correlating Price vs Mileage by Engine CC and Brand
 5. Analysed fuel type mileage distribution
 6. Built interactive Power BI dashboard with brand, model, fuel type, and price slicers
+7. Ran similar queries on SQL in Kaggle notebook
-7. Designed second dark-theme page for portfolio presentation
+8. Designed second dark-theme page for portfolio presentation

 ---

 ## 🚀 How to Run
 1. Clone the repo
-2. Open `excel/car_price_analysis.xlsx` for EDA
+2. Open `excel/car_price_analysis.xlsx` for EDA and dashboard
 3. Open `dashboard/car_price_dashboard.pbix` in Power BI Desktop
 4. Use slicers to filter by Brand, Model, Fuel Type, Engine CC, and Price range
+5. Open 'sql/car_data_queries.ipynb' for sql queries on the data